Streaming tool output

 Streaming tools let the user see inner work without leaking the whole event log back to the model.

-for the user, clean data for the model.
+Rich UI for the user, clean data for the model.

 This recipe shows two patterns side-by-side:

-| Pattern | Inner stream | What finalize does |
+| Pattern | Inner stream | What run returns |

 |---|---|---|

-| Sub-agent | Stream<Turn.TurnEvent> | Joins text deltas into the answer string |
+| Sub-agent | Stream<Turn.TurnEvent> | Folds text deltas into the answer string |

-| Progress + result | Stream<{progress | result}> | Ignores progress; picks the result event |
+| Progress + result | Stream<{progress | result}> | Counts progress; takes the result bytes |

-A third pattern (each event IS a result item — recipe streamer, search
+A third pattern (each event IS a result item: recipe streamer, search

-collect events into a list.
+events into a list.

 Pattern 1: sub-agent